Serious Defense Representation For Serious Murder Or Homicide Accusations

-Under Missouri law, if you kill another person, you could be charged with a number of crimes, including first-degree murder, second degree murder, voluntary manslaughter, and involuntary manslaughter.
+Under Missouri law, if you kill another person, you could be charged with a number of crimes, including first-degree murder, second-degree murder, voluntary manslaughter and involuntary manslaughter.
 Read on for more information about each offense:

-- First-Degree Murder – first-degree murder occurs when a person kills another person knowingly and after deliberation about the matter.
+- First-Degree Murder – First-degree murder occurs when a person kills another person knowingly and after deliberation about the matter.

-- Second-Degree Murder – second-degree murder occurs when a person knowingly kills another person or does so while intending to cause serious bodily injury to another person.
+- Second-Degree Murder – Second-degree murder occurs when a person knowingly kills another person or does so while intending to cause serious bodily injury to another person.
 In addition, if a person kills another person during the commission of or flight from the commission of a felony, they are guilty of second-degree murder.

 - Voluntary Manslaughter – This offense involves killing another person in a situation that would ordinarily be considered second-degree murder but occurred during a bout of sudden passion arising from a cause deemed adequate.
 Helping another person with self-murder is also considered voluntary manslaughter.

-Defenses in Homicide Cases
+Possible Defenses In Homicide Cases

 If you have been accused of murder or a lesser homicide charge, it is important to understand that there are a number of viable defenses available in homicide cases.
 One of the most commonly raised is self-defense, which involves showing that you reasonably believed that your use of physical force was necessary to protect you or another person from someone who was trying to harm or even kill you.
 Not surprisingly, many cases involving self-defense turn on the question of what was “reasonable” at the time of the incident, making the assistance of an attorney critical.